Edgarhv/Predicting-Football-soccer-using-a-Machine-Learning-Model/README.md

 In this Project, using multiple linear regression are being estimated market values of the football players in all European teams in the 2018-2019 season.Players from European League will be examined, and we will show the most and the least affecting factors for the market value.

+# The reason why we selected this topic?

 # Project Objective & Target Audience

 Develop an optimal model using Linear regression to predict the performance of the players.